 - Huw Hughes |

-Additionally, Ocado Group Plc has appointed Melanie Smith, currently strategy director at Marks and Spencer, as CEO of Ocado Retail Ltd, effective 1 September.
+Additionally, Ocado Group Plc has appointed Melanie Smith, currently strategy director at Marks & Spencer, as CEO of Ocado Retail Ltd, effective 1 September.
 Lawrence Hene, currently the interim managing director of Ocado Retail Limited, will be appointed as deputy CEO for a transitional period before he moves back into a senior role within the Ocado group.

-Photo credit: Marks and Spencer
+Photo credit: Marks & Spencer